Hi there and welcome!

 My goal for this website is to help other professionals remain in their chosen profession longer and to help them find joy in their careers and in their lives.

-I am a female lawyer who has been practicing in Canada for about 5 years at a private mid-sized law firm.
+I am a female lawyer who has been practicing in Canada for about 6 years at a private mid-sized law firm.
 I am also now debt free after paying off $98,500 in 3.5 years.
 My debt included student loans and a car loan on a luxury vehicle (that I have since sold).
-We are now a 1 car family – it’s working pretty well so far.
+We are now a 1 car family – it’s working pretty well.

 I started this site because many female lawyers, including ones I went to school with, leave the law, particularly private practice, to pursue government or non-law jobs very early in their careers.
 Even more concerning, is the statistic that almost half of lawyers leave the profession after 5 years.

 I understand that private practice is not for every lawyer, but the statistic is that women have left the profession of law at double the rate of men and, in my experience, many women leave private practice and law completely because of the lifestyle that private practice breeds.